 By focusing on the real problem of violence against women while at the same time acknowledging the potential for abuse by anyone, the program offers City College students an honest treatment of a serious problem confronting all of us.

 Project SURVIVE holds to the principle that violence is a public health problem that can be alleviated, in part, through prevention education.
 The most empowering aspect of Project SURVIVE is that students deliver solutions to their peers in frank, open discussions.
 They approach the subject in a non-threatening, hopeful manner.
 Audiences are always receptive and often enthusiastic.
 Evaluations indicate that students appreciate learning from their peers--people they can identify with and trust.

 Project SURVIVE has been visiting classrooms since 1993.
 We visit 200 classrooms each academic year, serving approximately 4,000 students.
 In addition to presentations in English, we deliver bilingual Spanish-English presentations at the Mission Campus and bilingual Chinese-English presentations at the Chinatown campus.

 Project SURVIVE is a member of the Expect Respect SF collaborative, a group of San Francisco rape and intimate partner violence intervention and prevention programs.
-Other member organizations include SF Women Against Rape, SFLGBT Community Center, W.O.M.A.N., Inc., Young Asian Women Against Violence, The Riley Center, La Casa de las Madres, Health Initiatives for Youth, and Shalom Bayit.
+Other member organizations include San Francisco Women Against Rape, SF LGBT Community Center, W.O.M.A.N., Inc., Young Asian Women Against Violence, The Riley Center, La Casa de las Madres, Health Initiatives for Youth, and Shalom Bayit.
 The collaborative works to promote healthy and violence-free dating among all youth through youth-centered, culturally sensitive education.
 We give over 200 presentations to all SFUSD high schools each academic year.